End Plate

 [16] The example data 'techproducts' included with the Apache Solr instance is a reasonable test dataset, however, the way the schema and collections are designed places an emphasis more on testing ingestion and searching, rather than on a functional search set.

-[15] I am using an Apple Macintosh system, but it is the same for most flavours of Linux.
+[17] This reference is from an Apple Macintosh system, but it is the same for most flavours of Linux.

 [21] Your configuration file and Solr version will define an XML element with this format, line numbers are not provided as they change frequently between versions.

-[19] This can be seen in the filesystem indexing walkthrough which was added after the initial book and Panl server release.
+[22] This can be seen in the file system indexing walkthrough which was added after the initial book and Panl server release.

 [23] Historically, Java based examples for servers seem to have been based on the ubiquitous Pet Store, time for something new...